WV confirms first death from COVID-19

 Marion County is in northern West Virginia, just south of Monongalia County.

-The death was confirmed through the Marion County Health Department and United Health Center.
+The death was confirmed through the Marion County Health Department and United Hospital Center.
 To protect the patient’s privacy, no additional details will be released, according to a release.

 “We extend our sincere condolences to this family,” said Bill J. Crouch, Cabinet Secretary of the West Virginia Department of Health and Human Resources.